soveng/website/src/content/faq/-index.md

     title: "Travel & Accommodation"
     questions:
       - question: "Do you pay for flights and accommodation?"
         answer: "No, we don't.
 If you commit yourself to the program you have to organize your flights and accommodation yourself.
-If you, for any reason, are not able to do this, please send us a message via the contact form."
+If you, for any reason, are not able to do this, please send us a message."

       - question: "Do you provide accommodation?"
         answer: "No, but you can search for a roof over your head on:\n\n* [Nomadlist - Madeira](https://nomadlist.com/madeira)\n* [An Island Apart](https://www.anislandapart.com)\n* [Booking.com](https://www.booking.com)\n* [Airbnb](https://www.airbnb.com)\n\nThere's also [madeirafriends.org](https://madeirafriends.org) which is a community that can help with many things."

       - question: "How do I need to prepare for the six weeks?"
         answer: "There's of course a difference if you travel to Madeira on your own, or with a family.
 Besides this, your preparations should be approached like a longer than normal working holiday of six weeks.
-So, pack enough clothes and hardware that you'll be needing for living out of your suitcase for a while.\n\nIf you have special needs, please send us a message through the contact form and we'll see how we can help you settle in."
+So, pack enough clothes and hardware that you'll be needing for living out of your suitcase for a while.\n\nIf you have special needs, please send us a message and we'll see how we can help you settle in."

   - id: "cost-living"
     title: "Cost of Living"